COSI-Lab/meeting-minutes/_posts/2016-11-2-Meeting-Minutes.md

 ## Derpy Writer 2.0
 Bobby shows COSI a markov chain writer created by a former COSI member.

-##Hacktoberfest post-mortem
+## Hacktoberfest post-mortem
 Ben shows the results from Hacktoberfest and some of the projects he worked on.

 # Project Updates

 ## COSI Webdev
-Ben tells COSI that he is planning to show some GitHub things on sunday.
+Ben tells COSI that he is planning to show some GitHub things on Sunday.

-##VRKour transfered.. working again!
+## VRKour transfered.. working again!
 Jared shows that VRKour is now working.

-##COSI Robotics
+## COSI Robotics
 Mike Tells us that COSI robotics will meet after the open house.

 # Announcements

 ## Open House
-Mike tells us that the open house will start at 10:45 and to be here at 10.
+Mike tells us that the open house will start at 10:45am Saturday and to be here at 10.

 # After Meeting Slot

 ## Lockheed Martin Talk
-Two people from Lockheed Martin presets in the ITL, and tell of what the company does.
+Two people from Lockheed Martin presented in the ITL, and tell of what the company does.